joomlatools/joomlatools-vagrant/README.md

 Open source is all about collaboration, so there will be times you will want to share your work with others.
 Luckily for you, we've pre-configured [ngrok](https://ngrok.com/) to run within the vagrant box.

-We've also created a new box command `box share:site` to help you share your websites.
+We've also created a new box command `box share` to help you share your websites.

 ### Terminal